WalterKruger/SSE2-Complete/README.md

 ### Unit and performance testing
-Additionally, this repository [includes unit tests and performance testing](tests) source files.
-If you wish to use them, you will have to compile them yourself.
+Additionally, this repository [includes unit tests and microbenchmark testing](tests) source files.
+The microbenchmarks compare multiple different implementations of the same operation which I used them to determine which version to use in this library.
+Our [releases](../../releases) contain compiled versions for both Windows and Linux which you can run yourself.

 # Credits
 "*Faster Remainder by Direct Computation: Applications to Compilers and Software Libraries*" Daniel Lemire, Owen Kaser, Nathan Kurz [arXiv:1902.01961](https://arxiv.org/abs/1902.01961)